 PO 1 Engineering Knowledge: Knowledge of mathematics, science, and engineering fundamentals and ability to apply them to solve complex metallurgical phenomena.
 PO 2 Problem Analysis: Identification and analysis of process - structure - property - performance correlation of metals and materials with the knowledge of science and engineering principles.
 PO 3 Design/Development of solutions: Ability to design material systems, components, process to meet the desired needs within the realistic constraints of economic, public safety, environmental, manufacturability, and sustainability.
 PO 4 Conduct Investigations of Complex problems: Design, conduct, analyze, and interpret the results of tests and researches in the field of metallurgical engineering and propose appropriate measures for efficient capacity utilization of systems; components and equipment etc. with minimum energy and rejects.

 PO 5 Modern Tool Usage: Select and apply appropriate methods for analysis and characterization of materials to check the quality and performance and usage of modern tools to address the specific needs of metallurgical industries.
 PO 6 The Engineer and Society: Propose appropriate measures for protection and modifying equipment, systems and processes from damage, degradation and inefficiency due to various physical, chemical and mechanical environments.
 PO 7 Environment and Sustainability: Understanding the impact of various metallurgical processes on environment and suggest appropriate measures for viable alternatives and taking measures for reuse, recycle and reclamation of rejects and byproducts.
 PO 8 Ethics: An understanding of professional and ethical responsibility towards engineering practice and profession.
 PO 9 Individual and Team Work: Ability to function in diverse teams and works.
-PO 10 Communication: Ability to effectively communicate in professional context through oral presentations and written technical reports as well as successfully work in group oriented tasks.
-PO 11 Project Management and Finance: Demonstrate the fundamental knowledge and skills associated with technical and management principles and application of them at individual and as member or a leader of a team DO 10 and in multidisciplinary environment at various platforms.
-PO 12 Life-Long Learning: Recognition of the need; ability and awareness to engage independently and exhibit creativity; innovations and proactive demeanor for engaging in lifelong learning.
+PO 10 context through oral presentations and written technical reports as well as successfully work in group oriented tasks.
+PO 11 Project Management and Finance: Demonstrate the fundamental knowledge and skills associated with technical and management principles and application of them at individual and as member or a leader of a team and in multidisciplinary environment at various platforms.
+PO 12 engage independently and exhibit creativity; innovations and proactive demeanor for engaging in lifelong learning.